 Starting in 2019 in China’s animal markets, coronavirus has developed from an animal virus into a human carrying disease.
 Through its impacts, the world has come to a halt, where self-isolation is highly recommended in most countries.

 However, for the world of addiction recovery, treatment must continue.
 Coronavirus and addiction recovery are a dangerous pairing.
 Yet without continuing addiction treatment, even greater health concerns beyond coronavirus may be experienced.

 Why COVID-19 and addiction are a dangerous combination

 If you’re currently struggling with a drug and alcohol addiction, it is important that you understand the dangers linked to coronavirus.
 After abusing drugs and alcohol, the average immune system will suppress.
 This will increase the likelihood for those abusing drugs and alcohol to transmit viruses.

-It’s also important to consider the impact that drug and alcohol abuse has on the body’s functionality and health.
+It’s also important to consider the impact that drug and alcohol abuse have on the body’s functionality and health.
 Many drugs can cause lung disease, respiratory problems, and heart disease; again, falling within the high-risk category.
-By pairing these existing side effects, with a respiratory motivated disease, coronavirus and those working through addiction recovery are unfortunately a negative pairing.
+Pairing these existing side effects, with respiratory motivated disease, coronavirus and those working through addiction recovery are unfortunately a negative pairing.